HomuraNagato/datathon-2020/README.md

 # Visualization

 Putting it all together, a visualization of the resulting data after t_sne has been applied is shown below.
+To save on computation, only the first 1000 phrases in the wiki_edits insertions file have been computed.

 ![cluster_n10_i00_saved.png](atomic-edit-challenge/cluster_n10_i00_saved.png?raw=true "cluster_n10" )

+The colors represent different clusters.
+Some example text has been included to somewhat show the text in the groups.
+We can see that with ten clusters, some groups do appear.
+The number of members in each group is unbalanced and some groups don't cluster nicely, such as cluster 0.
+This could be due to limitations in visualizing a higher dimensional data, adjusts to variables used in the algorithms, or inherit in the original data.

+In summary, tf-idf, PCA, k-means, and t-sne we performed on textual data to cluster and visualize the data.